© 2005 – 2018

 Case — a World War I veteran — owned and operated the local tavern with his 56-year-old wife, Edith.

-When the Iowa Division of Criminal Investigation launched their Cold Case Unit in late 2009, Clarence Case’s homicide was one of approximately 150 the Cold Case Unit listed on their website as those they hoped to solve using the latest advancements in DNA technology.
-After iowacoldcases.org listed Case’s unsolved murder on this website, Case’s daughter Betty Case Gibbs contacted us and provided further information along with photos and her father’s certificate of death.
+When the Iowa Division of Criminal Investigation established a Cold Case Unit in 2009, Clarence Case’s homicide was one of approximately 150 cases listed as those the DCI cold case investigators hoped to solve using latest DNA forensic technology.

 Customer William Claussen discovered Case’s body at 10:30 a.m. after stopping by the bar to visit with Case.
 He told police he found the back door unlocked, and that when he entered the tavern he found Case sprawled on the floor in a pool of blood.

-Case’s skull was fractured in three different places.
-It appeared he had been struck from behind while sitting at a table near the bar’s rear entrance.
+It appeared Case had been struck from behind while sitting at a table near the bar’s rear entrance.

 The cash register, which had not been closed out from the previous night, displayed a 10-cent sale on the tape.
 Case normally deposited the day’s sales into the business’s safe, with $50 set aside to use for the next day’s opening.
 Davenport Police found the safe unlocked and containing only loose change.